contains the active ingredients Telmisartan and Hydrochlorothiazide

 medicines or salt substitutes which may increase your potassium levels

-heart medicines such as digoxin, a medicine used to treat heart failure or antiarrhythmic medicines
+heart medicines such as digoxin, a medicine used to treat heart failure or antiarrhythmic

 strong pain killing medicines